FChia11/gradstudent/content/post/ludmilla_puettner/index.md

 - AT
 title: "Ludmilla Puettner, AT138857B"
 ---
-On October 10, 1934, Ludmilla Puettner of Vienna, Austria, patented a novel fastener made from two edging strips with matching loops.By laying one set of loops over the other and threading a ribbon through them in a braided path, the two strips are joined securely without the need for buttons or snaps, making garments easier to wash and iron.
+On October 10, 1934, Ludmilla Puettner of Vienna, Austria, patented a novel fastener made from two edging strips with matching loops.
+By laying one set of loops over the other and threading a ribbon through them in a braided path, the two strips are joined securely without the need for buttons or snaps, making garments easier to wash and iron.

 Date of Application: 12 October 1933